dyoseloff/dyoseloff.github.io/_posts/2016-12-12-common-misspellings.markdown

 cities <- rbind(cities, data.frame(name="Atlanta", geocode="33.7490,-84.3880,30mi"))
 {% endhighlight %}

-Now let's obtain a collection of tweets then calculate the percet of tweets misspelled per city and per word so we get a total of 20 outputs like "Boston misspelles their with thier 2 percent of the time"
+Now let's obtain a collection of tweets then calculate the percent of tweets misspelled per city and per word so we get a total of 20 outputs like "Boston misspells their with thier 2 percent of the time"
 {% highlight r%}
 count <- 100
 data_txt <- list()